-Objective 1 All residents have access to affordable, healthy, culturally appropriate, and local food outlets within walking distance, including food access services and programs when needed
+FS1.
+All residents have access to affordable, healthy, and local food outlets

-- FS 1 Support establishment of small-scale healthy food retail options such as both year-round and seasonal farmers markets, small to mid-size grocery stores, mobile food vendors, bakeries and restaurants within or in proximity to the Town and Neighbourhood Centres and Corridors including the Downtown Town Centre. - FS 2 Work with the Comox Valley Farmers Market Association to secure a permanent site and facility for its year-round operation in a suitable and accessible location with necessary supportive amenities, preferably near the downtown. - FS 3 Ensure adequate space and amenities such as loading zones, washrooms, water and electricity are provided whenever a farmers market is planned. - FS 4Develop a concept plan for the downtown Courtenay Market Street vision as described in the Downtown Playbook (2016). - FS 5 Develop a concept plan for the suitable location of a "food precinct" within Courtenay that offers and promotes local food production, distribution, and enjoyment as its defining character and place-making opportunity, complemented by an appropriate range of food-supportive businesses, activities, and spaces. - FS 6 Encourage large multi-residential mixed-use developments to include retail commercial uses such as small grocery stores or specialized food retails within the site, where appropriate. - FS 7 Work in partnership with food security organizations and regional jurisdictions to ensure food access services and programs are available when needed. - FS 8 Develop guidelines for food production and sales on private lands to support more increased food production and sales activity.
-All guidelines, and any applicable bylaws, shall be prepared to comply with current requirements of provincial and federal regulations for food production, safety, handling and sales, while responsibly managing wildlife attractants.
+- Support establishment of small-scale healthy food retail options such as both year-round and seasonal farmers markets, small to mid-size grocery stores, mobile food vendors, bakeries and restaurants within or in proximity to the Town and Neighbourhood Centres and Corridors and the Downtown Town Centre. - Work with the Comox Valley Farmers Market Association to secure a permanent site and facility for its year-round operation in a suitable and accessible location with necessary supportive amenities, preferably near the downtown. - FS 3 Ensure adequate space and amenities such as loading zones, washrooms, water and electricity are provided whenever a farmers market is planned. ■ - Develop a concept plan for the downtown Courtenay Market Street vision as described in the Downtown Playbook (2016). - Develop a concept plan for the suitable location of a "food precinct" within Courtenay that offers and promotes local food production, distribution, and enjoyment as its defining character and place-making opportunity, complemented by an appropriate range of food-supportive businesses, activities, and spaces. - Encourage large multi-residential mixed-use developments to include retail commercial uses such as small grocery stores or specialized food retails within the site, where appropriate.

-Objective 2 All residents have access to food growing opportunities within walking distance
+FS2.
+Residents have access to food growing opportunities

-- FS 9 Review the Zoning Bylaw and other regulatory bylaws to allow for more food growing opportunities on private property, and allow more accessory structures for urban agriculture.
-Ensure protection of Environmentally Sensitive Areas and sensitive integration of accessory structures into the neighbourhood. - FS 10 Encourage the provision of gardens and other food production spaces for the use of residents in new multi-residential housing, as guided in the Development Permit Area Guidelines. - FS 11 Refine municipal regulations and identify the City's role in encouraging and integrating opportunities for sustainable urban agriculture (including community gardens, small plot farming, edible landscaping, greenhouses, and gardening to support pollinators and foraging) on municipal lands, boulevards, park spaces and vacant lands, including temporary accessory retail sales. - FS 12 Develop a program for community gardens and other small scale food production spaces such as orchards or beehives across the City, prioritizing areas of higher residential density and areas home to equity-priority groups.
-Engage land holders who may have space to provide such uses, including on a short- to mid-term basis before land is developed. - FS 13 Support educational programming on urban agriculture, traditional Indigenous foods practices, environmental stewardship, and food security. - FS 14 Encourage gardening programs that promote health and well-being for residents, including at supportive housing sites, schools, recovery centres, long-term care facilities, and hospitals.
+- Review the Zoning Bylaw to allow more accessory structures for urban agriculture (both on rooftops and at grade), with consideration to their sensitive integration into the neighbourhood. - Develop clear guidelines for food production and sales on private lands.
+All guidelines, and any applicable bylaws, shall be prepared to comply with current requirements of provincial and federal regulations for food production, safety, handling and sales, while responsibly managing wildlife attractants. - FS 9 Encourage the provision of gardens and other food production spaces for the use of residents in new multi-residential housing, as guided in the Development Permit Area Guidelines. - FS 10 Explore incentive programs and options to encourage agricultural land preservation and production. - Refine municipal regulations and identify the City's role in encouraging and integrating opportunities for sustainable urban agriculture (including community gardens, small plot farming, greenhouses, and gardening to support pollinators and foraging) on municipal lands, park spaces and vacant lands, including temporary accessory retail sales. - Develop a program for community gardens and other small scale food production spaces such as orchards or beehives across the City, prioritizing areas of higher residential density and areas home to equity-priority groups.
+Engage land holders who may have space to provide such uses, including on a short- to mid-term basis before land is developed. - FS 13 Support educational programming on urban agriculture, traditional Indigenous foods practices, environmental stewardship and food security, in partnership and as part of recreational programming.

-Objective 3 Lands supporting traditional foods are protected and traditional practices are celebrated
+FS3.
+Lands supporting traditional foods are protected and traditional practices are celebrated

-- FS 15 Collaborate with K'ómoks First Nation to identify and protect lands and waters supporting gathering, harvesting, preserving, and eating of traditional foods. - FS 16 Collaborate with K'ómoks First Nation to develop Indigenous gardens that focus on the cultivation of native and culturally important species of plants for food and medicine, and include public educational opportunities.
+- FS 14 Collaborate with K'ómoks First Nation to identify and protect lands and waters supporting gathering, harvesting, preserving, and eating of traditional foods. - Collaborate with K'ómoks First Nation to develop indigenous gardens that focus on the cultivation of native and culturally important species of plants for food and medicine, and include public educational opportunities.

-Objective 4 Agricultural lands are protected and are compatible with urban uses
+FS4.
+Agricultural lands are protected and are compatible with urban uses